Last Updated on 8 September 2024 by Cycloscope

 Logic seems to suggest a softer saddle will be more comfortable, don’t you think?

 Well, absolutely not.
 A saddle that’s too soft will let your bum sink and cause chafing, so don’t get a saddle just because it feels good sitting on it.
-You’ll need to ride, get that legs and hips and pelvis going in motion for a little while to really judge the comfortability of a saddle.
+You’ll need to ride, and get that legs and hips and pelvis going in motion for a little while to really judge the comfortability of a saddle.

 Leather VS Synthetic: what’s the best material for a bike touring saddle?